 - 1. In the Content Server interface, select the Workflow tab and expand the Processes item. - 2.
 Under Processes, double-click on the workflow process that you want to delete. - 3.
 In the "Inspect" form, click the Delete icon.

-A confirmation message appears. - 4.
-Click Delete.
+4. Click Delete.